top of page

 ADVISING / CONSULTING

 Bell is passionate about enhancing the quality of life for Geoemyda japonica in captivity, including in zoos, wildlife centers, museums, and breeding programs worldwide.
-With over seven years of experience living in Okinawa and studying this species in its natural habitat, Bell offers a unique perspective on their environmental needs and behaviors.
+With nearly eight years of experience living in Okinawa and studying this species in its natural habitat, Bell offers a unique perspective on their environmental needs and behaviors.

 bottom of page